 Each animal species have different characteristic feature, and thus lions also have.
-The unique features of lions define everything about them i.e., where do lion live, what do lions eat, etc.
+The unique features of lions define everything about them i.e., where do lions live, what do lions eat, etc.

 There are many interesting facts about their characteristic feature, such as

-It is starting from the king of jungle i.e., a male lion.
-It has a very distinctive feature having long & dense mane.
+It is starting from the king of the jungle i.e., a male lion.
+It has a very distinctive feature having a long & dense mane.

 Lions have a powerful muscular body having strengthened & flexible legs.